manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 there we can re-flash the non-active side and recover the system.

 But unfortunately the system that i am working on does not have the support for side switching the bmc code in u-boot.
-So i am left with option #2.
+So i cannot use it.

 ## Kernel patching via u-boot tftp